ietf-wg-cellar/matroska-specification/codec/av1.md

 Within a protected `Block`, the following constraints apply to all the OBUs it contains:

+* Encrypted partitions MUST be a multiple of 16 bytes.

+* Encrypted partitions MUST end on the last byte of the merged encrypted sections.

+* For merged encrypted sections that are not a multiple of 16 bytes:

+    * If the total merged size is smaller than 16 bytes, the merged sections MUST NOT be encrypted and be merged in the preceding clear partition.

+    * If the total merged size is bigger than 16 bytes, the remainder bytes at the beginning of the merged section that do not match the 16-bytes alignment MUST NOT be encrypted and be merged to the preceding clear partition.
+As a result the encrypted partition MAY NOT start at the merged section, but some number of bytes following that.

 * All __[obu_header]__ structures and associated __[obu_size]__ fields MUST NOT be encrypted.

 * OBUs of type `OBU_TEMPORAL_DELIMITER`, `OBU_SEQUENCE_HEADER`, `OBU_FRAME_HEADER` (including within an `OBU_FRAME`), `OBU_REDUNDANT_FRAME_HEADER` and `OBU_PADDING` MUST NOT be encrypted.